rphair/frankenwallet/docs/install/internal.md

 ![screenshot](/assets/images/internal-193943.jpg)

-Then you'll see the familiar GRUB menu, in which the Frankenwallet installation will appear at the top (since ***it*** generated GRUB) — where it will also be the new default selection — and your regular operating system(s) will appear further down the menu (in this case, the author's unencrypted Ubuntu):
+Then you'll see the familiar GRUB menu, in which the Frankenwallet installation will appear at the top (since ***it*** generated GRUB) — where it will also be the new default selection — and your regular operating system(s) will appear further down the menu (in this case, the author's host Ubuntu):

 ![screenshot](/assets/images/internal-193954.jpg)